 - income derived from stock options or stock purchase rights provided by the employer.3

-For hourly workers, the base regular rate of pay is their hourly wage.4 Other potential forms of remuneration are added to this rate.
+If you are an hourly worker, the base regular rate of pay is your hourly wage.4 Other potential forms of remuneration are added to this rate.

-For salaried workers, the regular rate of pay is their regular hourly rate.
-This is calculated by multiplying the worker’s monthly remuneration by 12 to get the worker’s yearly salary.
-The yearly salary is then divided by 52 to get the worker’s weekly remuneration.
+If you are a salaried worker, the regular rate of pay is your regular hourly rate.
+This is calculated by multiplying your monthly remuneration by 12 to get your yearly salary.
+The yearly salary is then divided by 52 to get your weekly remuneration.
 The weekly remuneration is then divided by the maximum number of hours that can be worked at regular pay – often 40.5

-For piece workers or commission-based workers who earn income by their productivity, the regular rate of pay is often the total earnings for a week, divided by the number of hours worked.6
+If you are a piece worker or commission-based worker who earns income by your productivity, the regular rate of pay is often the total earnings for a week, divided by the number of hours worked.6

-The regular rate of pay serves as the baseline for an employee’s overtime payments.
-If employers pay less than the proper amount, aggrieved workers can file a wage claim.
+The regular rate of pay serves as the baseline for your overtime payments.
+If employers pay less than the proper amount, you can file a wage claim.

 1. More than 8 hours in a workday

-Non-exempt employees in California are entitled to overtime pay for every hour they work in excess of 8 hours in a single workday.
-This overtime pay is equal to 1.5 times their regular rate of pay.
+If you are a non-exempt employee in California, you are entitled to overtime pay for every hour you work in excess of 8 hours in a single workday.
+This overtime pay is equal to 1.5 times your regular rate of pay.

-Under California employment law, a day’s work is 8 hours.7 Once a non-exempt employee has spent more than 8 hours on the job, each additional hour is paid with overtime pay.
-Hours 9 through 12 are paid at 1.5 times the worker’s regular rate.
+Under California employment law, a day’s work is 8 hours.7 Once you have spent more than 8 hours on the job, each additional hour is paid with overtime pay.
+Hours 9 through 12 are paid at 1.5 times your regular rate.